-The ongoing operations in relation to the reduction of serious violence is further complemented by other enforcement activities (utilising ASB and licensing legislation) undertaken by Manchester City Council's Community Safety, Compliance and Enforcement Services.
+There are currently several ongoing high-visibility operations led by GMP that contribute to the reduction of serious violence across the city.
+These police-led operations are complemented by other enforcement activities (utilising antisocial behaviour and licensing legislation) undertaken by Manchester City Council's Community Safety, Compliance and Enforcement Services.

-Learning from Reviews, Research and Activity
+Learning from reviews, research and activity